-According to SafeWork NSW, Workplace bullying is repeated unreasonable behaviour towards another person or group which creates risk to health and safety.
+According to SafeWork NSW, Workplace bullying is repeated unreasonable behaviour towards another person or group which creates a risk to health and safety.
 Workplace bullying is deliberate.
 A bully is aware of what they are doing.
 Bullying implies an imbalance in power or strength.
-The employee who is targeted has difficulty defending himself/herself.
+The employee who is targeted has difficulty defending themselves.

 When trying to determine which behaviour you are observing, keep in mind that not all disagreements or fights constitute bullying.
 Conflict is a normal part of life.
 Bullying is not.
 Your employees need to know that bullying is not acceptable workplace behaviour.

 Bullying must always be documented and reported to the proper person in the company, usually someone in human resources or upper management.
 Unlike conflict, the bully is largely responsible for the situation and thus is responsible for any changes required.

 However, every relationship and every case of conflict is different and quite often what starts with conflict can become bullying, for many and varied reasons.
 That is why it is so important to be able to identify bullying behavior and that your organisation has clearly defined steps to report and resolve such matters.
 Worst case, if somebody thinks conflict is bullying, then at least HR can help them work through it for a positive outcome.

 How Workplace Bullying Affects Your Work?

 Workplace bullying can have the following affects on your employees:

 - Feelings of stress, scared, anxious or depression.